lumilio/Jungle-didakoo.com-README.md/README.md

 - if you make a login    TO DO
 - picture of animals      TO DO
 -->
-This game is 1 vs 1.
-For all player ages , a match can last 10 sec to 1 hour.
-At the end of a match the winner is rewarded with 3 points.
-You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.

 Each player has eight pieces, different animals, with different degrees of power.
 Here are the pieces, their English names, and their relative powers, indicated by number: